nithin-vintha/devops-practice/README.md

 # kubernetes-practice

-   This project demonstrates how to deploy an Nginx application on Kubernetes using Docker, Minikube, and GitHub.
+   This project was demonstrates how to deploy an Nginx application on Kubernetes using Docker, Minikube, and GitHub.

    step 1 : Docker setup
    Create Dockerfile Build DOcker image Create Nginx Docker Container

-   Commands: docker build -t docker run -d -p host:container
+   Commands: docker build -t .
+   docker run -d -p host:container

    step 2 : Kubernetes Cluster setup   (minikube) Create minikube cluster or start the minikube to